 The schedule of precertified occupations is referred to as Schedule A, and is included in DOL regulations at 20 CFR 656.10.

-Based on an occupation’s inclusion on Schedule A, an employer may file an immigrant visa petition (I-140) directly with the Immigration & Naturalization Service (USCIS) without first going to DOL for a labor certification.
+Based on an occupation’s inclusion on Schedule A, an employer may file an immigrant visa petition (I-140) directly with the Immigration & Naturalization Service (USCIS)

 The position of Professional Physical Therapist is included on Schedule A.